AB-Code-Hub/tourTube/src/readme.md

 ## Best Practices

-- Use asyncHandler for all async route handlers
+- Use asyncHandler for async operations
-- Return standardized ApiResponse objects
-- Throw ApiError for error cases
 - Follow existing patterns for new features
+- Validate all inputs with Joi
 - Use Morgan and Winston for logging
 - Keep sensitive data in environment variables
+- Clean up temporary files
+- Handle errors consistently